Top Home Remodeling Ideas

 Busy homes often have pets, but few pets have a space of their own.
 The under-stair space can be turned into a doghouse, with a classic doghouse door integrated into a larger opening panel that enables access for cleaning.

 Create a hidden room

-We’ve all read those magical stories about castles with hidden rooms and yet you can create on in your own home.
-If there has been a recent extension built on to the exterior of the house, the entrance to this room could be through the back of a bookcase.
+We’ve all read those magical stories about castles with hidden rooms and yet you can create one in your own home.
+If there has been a recent extension built onto the exterior of the house, the entrance to this room could be through the back of a bookcase.

 Effectively the doorway is hidden, but by pulling the hinged bookcase away the entrance is revealed.

-This concept also works well when remodeling a home to crate access to a cellar by raising the bottom of a staircase to reveal another staircase going down into the basement or cellar.
+This concept also works well when remodeling a home to create access to a cellar by raising the bottom of a staircase to reveal another staircase going down into the basement or cellar.